Supplements for Anxiety: What Actually Works (and What's Just Hype)

 Roughly 42.5 million American adults live with an anxiety disorder, making it the single most common mental health condition in the country.
 Supplements for anxiety have become a major topic of interest for people searching for relief.
 That's according to recent data compiled by the LA OPC Center.
 A huge number of those people are either unmedicated, undermedicated, or simply looking for something to take the edge off without a prescription.
 That's exactly where supplements for anxiety enter the conversation.

-The supplement aisle is crowded.
-Ashwagandha gummies sit next to magnesium powders, which sit next to mystery blends with names that sound like energy drinks.
+The problem is, the supplement aisle is crowded.
+Ashwagandha gummies sit next to magnesium powders, which sit next to mystery blends with names that sound more like energy drinks than anything calming.
 Some of these supplements for anxiety are backed by real clinical data.
-Others are riding a wave of TikTok hype and nothing else.
+Others are riding pure TikTok hype.

 This guide breaks down the best supplements for anxiety based on what the research actually says, who each one works best for, and what to skip entirely.